 WESTCOAST ENVIRONMENTAL POLICY

-Westcoast are committed to being a good corporate citizen and to that end are supporting the UN Global Goals – with special reference to:
+Westcoast are committed to being a good corporate citizen and to that end are supporting the UN Global Goals.

 Goal 12 includes a number of targets that are relevant to Westcoast’s business, including: